lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reaxff/reax-silica.rst

 ..  container:: justify

-    Moreover, instantaneously, each atom adopts its own charge value, therefore one can have a look at the charge distribution for both atom types:
+    Moreover, instantaneously, each atom adopts its own charge value, therefore the charge are distributed around a mean value:

 .. figure:: ../figures/reaxff/distribution-charge-light.png
     :alt: Distribution charge of silica and oxygen during equilibration with reaxff